wpumacay/loco-mujoco/doc/UPDATES.md

 * Will be working on the python bindings now, so in the next days we will have a usable python simulator.
 It will be better when we start adding the other backends.
 First Bullet, and then PhysX.

+### 15, aug, 2019

+OK, I've been working in the other repos a lot, and also in this one but hadn't had the chance to actually update this .md.
+I guess I will start checking in again to keep track of things.

+* I'm currently working on the reset functionality.
+I thought a while ago that I might have to support only hard-resets, meaning to destroy and create the simulation again, which was weird, as the other suites could write directly to the qpos and be done with it.
+For their case, they just did this because they only had one model, or because the models that had valid qpos, and terrain features are static, so there might be no effect in changing those.
+Unfortunately for our case, I needed a bit more control, but luckily it's possible to have more detailed control over our wrapped agents in order to reset what we want and how we want to (we could even modify the kinematic tree structure if we wanted to).

+* I'm currently porting the test functionality I made for mujoco cases and implementing the reset functionality.
+  Also, we could just make some simple functionality to sample from an intitial distribution, which the user might want to edit.

+* The code is still a mess :/.
+I've already changed the dependency structure a bit to avoid recursive submodule.
+It took ages to grab all content with `clone --recursive` as I couldn't figure out how to filter out which submodules would skip downloading its own submodules (nested submodules :( )

+* In regards of the codebase, I'm trying to refactor some things and getting rid of code that is redundant (like the mujoco-viz, and the bodies/joints/... sandbox-primitives).
+So, things might break a lot today XD.
+Hopefully, still nobody uses this repo but myself, but will have to create dev branches just in case to avoid these issues in the fugure.

+TODOs:

+* Refactor code a bit to remove redundant functionality
+* Implement reset functionality (port from tests)
+* Test/debug reset functionality in both C++ and Python APIs
+* Initialize documentation for this repo, as the core repo already has some started sphinx configuration for its docs.